-There is an instruction that the pylon should be adjusted to fit the main wing by cutting apart with an accurate angle.
+There is an instruction that the pylon should be adjusted to fit the main wing by cutting it apart with an accurate angle.
 This is difficult, and a large gap has occurred.
 This is also filling and shaving with a heat pen.
-I am not confident of finishing it clean.
+I am not confident about finishing it clean.

 The structure of the landing gear is complicated, so I’m not sure it is correct.
 For the time being, I adjusted the angles of various parts so that they can be installed easily as soon as they were painted.

 I attached the cover of the landing gear compartment on the underside of the aircraft to the landing gear.
 Russia’s current fighter, I have made several times in the past, the structure of the landing gear is complicated.
 I think it’s probably suitable.

 For the seat belt, I chose the part on hand properly.
 The seatbelt shape is not accurate, but I think it is over the canopy so even in the atmosphere is OK.
 I put a polarization seal on the sighting device of the cockpit.
 But I don’t recognize it very well.
 Should I put it after painting in clear blue?

 Where there is no confidence in the finish, I blew the surfacer and checked if the joint disappeared.
 “Yes, it has not disappeared, but I’ll go forward without care!”
 I removed the dirty adhesion trace if possible.